VandyApps/code-golf-2016-spring/README.md

 ####OVERVIEW

 This problem is the opposite of problem 1.
-Take a number and compute a Character Notation version of that number (using i's, d's, s's, and o's).
+Take a number and compute a Character Notation version of that number (using a's, d's, m's, and o's).
 See problem 1 for a description of character notation.

 ####PROBLEM

 You will receive a text file containing a set of numbers separated by newlines.
 Your job is to generate an output file containing the character notations for those numbers.
-Keep in mind that there are multiple character notation values that map to the same number (i.e. iisio -> 5 and iiiiio -> 5; don't forget to add the o to print out your solution).
+Keep in mind that there are multiple character notation values that map to the same number (i.e. aamo -> 8 and aaaao -> 8; don't forget to add the o to print out your solution).

 You will receive a perfect "correctness" score if all of your number to character count conversions are correct.